The School of Information research labs function as places for scholarly work, student interaction, and discovery.

 Extended Reality and Games Lab

-The Extended Reality and Games Lab (XRG Lab) performs research on novel interaction techniques and enhancing extended (virtual/augmented/mixed) reality systems for improved usability and user experience.
-Our work mainly consists of design, development and evaluation (through empirical user studies) of these interaction techniques and enhanced extended reality systems.
+The Extended Reality and Games Lab (XRG Lab) performs research on enhanced extended (virtual and augmented) reality systems and novel interaction techniques for improved usability and user experience.
+Our work mainly consists of design, development and evaluation (through empirical user studies) of these interaction techniques and enhanced systems.

 Machine Learning and Artificial Intelligence Lab